-To optimize the whole breastfeeding experience, one has to take many factors into account, and diet is huge.
+To optimize the whole breastfeeding experience, one has to consider many factors, and diet is huge.
 If there is a challenge in the human body, nature always carries and provides the solution.
-If you have opted to breastfeed, you obviously want the best supply of milk possible.
+If you have opted to breastfeed, you want the best milk supply possible.
 What if I told you that something as simple and humble as oatmeal would give you just that?

 Factors That Cause Oatmeal to Increase Breast Milk Supply

-- Oatmeal contains an amazing array of nutrients like beta-glucans, phytochemicals, protein, fiber, and carbohydrates.
+- Oatmeal contains many nutrients like beta-glucans, phytochemicals, protein, fiber, and carbohydrates.
 This will promote a richer supply of nourishing milk.

 - Oatmeal is an excellent source of iron.
-Mothers with low iron levels often struggle with low milk supply and the oatmeal can help with this.
+Mothers with low iron levels often struggle with low milk supply, and oatmeal can help with this.

 Interesting Fact: Oatmeal has been found to thicken hair, this is because of it's high protein content.
 If you are a mom who is worried about hair thinning out after giving birth, then this is for you.

 All oats are not created equal.
-You are advised to forego convenience and put a huge pot of slow- cooking or steel cut oats on the stove and leave it there to brew after you give it some time to boil.
-Make life easier for yourself and soak the oats in hot water overnight: the next morning, cooking them will be a breeze.
+You are advised to forego convenience and put a huge pot of slow-cooking or steel-cut oats on the stove.

 You can also dress it up with one or more of these to add some more flavor: